vanillaSlice/tiny/README.md

 # Tiny
 A small blog app built with [Flask](http://flask.pocoo.org/) and [MongoDB](https://www.mongodb.com/).
-A deployed version can be viewed [here](https://enigmatic-spire-44057.herokuapp.com/).
+A deployed version can be viewed [here](https://enigmatic-spire-44057.herokuapp.com/). **If you set up an account, please use a dummy email address and password.**

-## Development Environment
+## Getting Started
-Install [virtualenv](https://virtualenv.pypa.io/en/stable/#) to create an isolated environment:
+Install [virtualenv](https://virtualenv.pypa.io/en/stable/#) to create an isolated environment by running:
 ```
 sudo pip install virtualenv
 ```

-Create virtual environment:
+Create a new virtual environment:
 ```
 virtualenv venv
 ```

-Activate the environment:
+Activate the virtual environment:
 ```
 . venv/bin/activate
 ```

-Install dependencies:
+Install app dependencies:
 ```
 pip install -r requirements.txt
 ```

-To save list of dependencies:
+If you install any additional dependencies in the virtual environment, you should probably save them using:
 ```
 pip freeze > requirements.txt
 ```

-To deactivate the environment when finished:
+To deactivate the virtual environment when finished:
 ```
 deactivate
 ```